Rated4.8/5 | 1017 reviews

 Court Must Grant

-At least 2 months' rent arrears when notice served AND at the court hearing.
+At least 3 months' rent arrears, or 13 weeks' rent for weekly and fortnightly payments, when notice is served AND at the court hearing.

 Outcome: Possession must be granted